 Over and over the film comes with side-splittingly witty digs and gags – from Adam Devine’s hilarious spoof of a one-dimensional macho jock to the scene where Thomas Middleditch as the nerd of the group stands up to deliver a lecture as to why none of them can get killed because they are not characters, even poses for a selfie with the Jason figure, only to then get a machete in the head.
 There is a very funny scene where the group are flipping out as transparent blobs start trickling down all around them, only to then find everything has turned black-and-white and they are in the midst of a flashback whereupon they promptly trip over the sign on the ground that announces it is ‘Summer 1957’.

 The film also gets a great deal of mileage out of the contrast between modern savvy twentysomethings and 1980s teens – the latter trying to make sense of terms like Pilates or the baffled look when Alexander Ludwig casually mentions to Adam Devine about his two gay dads, and especially Angela Trimbur puzzling over a cellphone and trying to slot it into the tapedeck of ghetto blaster.
 Malin Akerman gets excited about not having lost her virginity: “Now I’ll be able to save myself for George Michael after all,” which gets an eye-rolling response from Nina Dobrev “I wouldn’t hold my breath, honey.”

-Todd Strauss-Schulson is next set to make Isn’t It Romantic (2019) where a woman similarly finds herself trapped inside a romantic comedy.
+Todd Strauss-Schulson next made Isn’t It Romantic (2019) where a woman similarly finds herself trapped inside a romantic comedy.
 Co-writer Joshua John Miller is the former child actor known for roles in films like River’s Edge (1986), Near Dark (1987) and Class of 1999 (1990).